jupcan/toggl-card/README.md

     ]
 }
 ```
 **3. Draw Card (GET)** - draws a card(s) of a given Deck.
 If the deck is not passed over or invalid it returns an error.
-A count parameter needs to be provided to define how many cards to draw and it should be grater than 0.
+A count parameter needs to be provided to define how many cards to draw and it should be greater than 0.

 ```
 /deck/<uuid>/draw?count=<int>